somedatapacket/docs.humio.com/content/operations-guide/installation/bare-metal.md

 Humio recommends using Azul’s JVM, as it is used for Humio Cloud, and so it is well-tested for compatibility.

-For more information on how to configure the JVM, see [https://docs.humio.com/configuration/jvm-configuration/](https://docs.humio.com/configuration/jvm-configuration/) and [https://docs.humio.com/configuration/jvm-configuration/#which-jvm](https://docs.humio.com/configuration/jvm-configuration/#which-jvm)
+For more information on selecting and configuring the JVM, see [JVM configuration](../configuration/basic-configuration/jvm-configuration/).

 1. Import Azul’s public key:
     ```